How to Beat Inflation

 See what car-pooling or public transportation can do for your gas expense.
 If you have more than one car, consider selling a vehicle for extra money, to eliminate an auto loan payment, and to cut insurance costs.

-Try packing your lunch two or three days a week instead of going out to lunch.
+Try packing your lunch two or three days a week instead of going out to lunch when you're working.

-Get together with friends for pot luck instead of routinely eating out.
+Get together with friends for a potluck instead of routinely eating out.

 Consider canceling your gym membership and getting a group together for a run or yoga workout.